robertgallup/arduino-DualLFO/README.md

 2 Two potentiometers and a switch for each LFO
 3 Two LEDs for displaying the mode (0-3)

 For more information on the physical connections, see the Fritzing files.
-I've included the native Fritzing file as well as PNG copies of both the schematic and possible breadboard layout.
+I've included the native Fritzing file (Arduino Dual LFO.fzz) as well as PNG copies of both the schematic and possible breadboard layout (PNG files).

 The Arduino sketch is in the Dual_LFO folder.
 You can copy it to your Arduino Sketches folder.
 Or, you can open the sketch directly from the Arduino IDE using File > Open...